How to Prepare Profit and Loss Account?

 A profit and loss account, also known as the income statement or statement of revenues and expenses, is prepared to ascertain the profit earned or losses suffered by the business entity.

-We have already discussed the theoretical concepts about profit and loss account.
+We have already discussed the theoretical concepts of profit and loss accounts.
 Now here we shall discuss only practical aspects only.

-Profit and Loss Account starts with gross profit on the credit side.
+The profit and Loss Account starts with gross profit on the credit side.
 In the case of gross loss, it will start from the debit side.
-All those expenses and losses, which have not been entered in the Trading Account, will be entered on the debit side of Profit and Loss Account.
+All those expenses and losses, which have not been entered in the Trading Account, will be entered on the debit side of the Profit and Loss Account.
 Incomes and gains, other than sales, will be entered on the credit side.

 How to Prepare Profit and Loss Account?